thewoodfish/property-delphi-contract/README.md

 - To interact with the Property Delphi front end, you have to set it up first. kindly read through the set up at: https://github.com/thewoodfish/property-delphi#how-to-run-or-test-property-delphi.
 It is very easy.

 ## Going forward
-There a few improvements being considered for the property delphi contract going forward.
+There a few improvements being considered for the property delphi contract going forward:
-- Using the timestamp (`u64`) instead of a timestring
+- Using a timestamp (`u64`) instead of a timestring.
 - Returning an `AccountId` instead of a vector of bytes.
 - etc.